 The rules against racial discrimination introduced by the RAF in the 1940s would not be seen in the civilian workplace until the 1970s.

-The loss rate for those 6,000 Caribbean pioneers was 30%.
+The loss rate for those Caribbean volunteers who joined the RAF was 30%.
 For those that were part of RAF Bomber Command they had a worse chance of survival than an infantry officer in World War I with a loss rate of 55% to 60%!
 The Second Contingent which in 1940 recruited airmen from Barbados for the RAF had a loss rate of 50%.

 If you or a family member served in the RAF with Errol Barrow and you would like that story to be recorded please click on the Contact Burts link to email BajanThings and we will append your story below.